mozzarellaV8/dea-mj/process.md

 In the spirit of open access, I simply divided the [geocoding script](geocode-free.R) so that it could be done in two parts over two days.

 Looking ahead, I may look into writing something using `RCurl` to retrieve latitude and longitude information from OpenStreetMap.

+#### Missing Values

+There are 88 missing lat/lon values out of the 2953 total observations.
+A quick look reveals that some of the addresses were not completely clean from the DEA's original list.